Coronavirus digest: Germany announces new travel warnings for European regions | DW | 10.09.2020

-The warnings were applied to several regions within France, as Geneva, Prague, and parts of Croatia.
-Meanwhile, India saw another record daily increase in cases with nearly 96,000 new infections.
-DW rounds up the latest.
+The warnings were applied to several regions within France, as well as Geneva, Prague and parts of Croatia.
+Meanwhile, India saw another record daily case increase with nearly 96,000 new infections.
+DW has the latest.

 The German Foreign Ministry announced new travel warnings late Wednesday for high-risk regions throughout Europe.
 In France, existing warnings will be extended to the island Corsica, Ile-de-France, Provence-Alpes-Cote-d'Azur and Nouvelle-Aquitaine.